gofynd/fdk-client-javascript/documentation/application/FILESTORAGE.md

 | body | [StartResponse](#StartResponse) | yes | Request body |

+Use this API to perform the third step of uploading (i.e. **Complete**) an arbitrarily sized buffer or blob.

+The three major steps are:
+* Start
+* Upload
+* Complete

+### Start
+Initiates the assets upload using `startUpload`.
+It returns a storage link in response.

+### Upload
+Use the storage link to upload a file (Buffer or Blob) to the File Storage.
+Make a `PUT` request on storage link received from `startUpload` API with the file (Buffer or Blob) in the request body.

+### Complete
+After successfully upload, call the `completeUpload` API to finish the upload process.
-Complete the process of uploading the file, and will return the URL of the uploaded file
+This operation will return the URL of the uploaded file.

 *Returned Response:*